Nursing the Acutely Ill Person (NURS5084)

 Further unit of study information

-poster presentation (15%), essay (25%), satisfactory medication assessment, written examination (50%), clinical performance appraisal (10%) and satisfactory clinical performance
+poster presentation (15%) and essay (25%) and satisfactory medication assessment and written examination (50%) and clinical performance appraisal (10%) and satisfactory clinical performance

 Faculty/department permission required?